-In other words, in case of discrete observables we say that we are able to prepare a property whenever by an appropriate detection (determination, measurement), we can verify the property with certainty - i.e. with probability one / equal to unity,^{43,44} i.e. almost certainly, almost sure45 or "except on a null-event."46 This means that for repeatable measurements we only know that a property will be verified with certainty (with probability one) - that is on ensemble.
+In other words, in the case of discrete observables we say that we are able to prepare a property whenever by an appropriate detection (determination, measurement), we can verify the property with certainty-i.e. with probability one/equal to unity (von Neumann, 1955, p.
+439; Einstein et al., 1935, p.
+777), i.e., almost certainly, almost sure (von Neumann, 1955, pp. 250, 439), or "except on a null-event" (Chow and Teicher, 1978, p.
+20).
+This means that for repeatable measurements we only know that a property will be verified with certainty (with probability one)-that is, on ensemble.
 Whether the property will be verified on each so prepared individual system we can only guess.
-For, there is no "counterpart in the theory" of an individual detection even if it is carried out "with certainty": The Born probabilistic formula - which is the only link between the theory and measurements - refers only to ensembles.
+For, there is no "counterpart in the theory" of an individual detection even if it is carried out "with certainty": The Born probabilistic formula-which is the only link between the theory and measurements-refers only to ensembles.
 However, as shown below, we can consistently postulate whether a measurement of the first order is verifying a prepared repeatable property on each system or not.

-The approach we take is resting on combining the Malus angle (between the preparing and the detecting Stern-Gerlach devices) expressed by probability with that expressed by relative frequency.
-To connect probability 0 with the correspondingrelative frequency we used the strong law of large numbers for the infinite number ofBernoulli trials which - being independent and exchangeable - perfectly represent quantum measurements on individual quantum systems.
-These properties of the individualquantum measurements we used to reduce their repeatability to successive measurements but that has no influence on the whole argumentation which rests exclusively onthe fact that finitely many experiments out of infinitely many of them may be assumedto fail and to nevertheless build up to probability one.
-The argument supporting the statistical interpretation is that probability one of e.g. electrons passing perfectly aligned Stern-Gerlach devices does imply that the relative frequency N+/N of the number N+ of detections of the prepared property (e.g. spin-up) on the systems among the total number N of the prepared systems approaches probability $p = \langle N+/N \rangle = 1$ almost certainly:
+The approach we take rests on combining the Malus angle (between the preparing and the detecting Stern-Gerlach devices) expressed by probability with the Malus angle expressed by relative frequency.
+To connect probability 0 with the corresponding relative frequency we use the strong law of large numbers for the infinite number of Bernoulli trials which-being independent and exchangeable-perfectly represent quantum measurements on individual quantum systems.
+We used these properties of the individual quantum measurements to reduce their repeatability to successive measurements, but that has no influence on the whole argumentation, which rests exclusively on the fact that finitely many experiments out of infinitely many of them may be assumed to fail and to nevertheless build up to probability one.

-$$P(\lim{N \to \infty} \frac{N+}{N} = 1) = 1, \tag{1}$$
+The argument supporting the statistical interpretation is that probability one of e.g., electrons passing perfectly aligned Stern-Gerlach devices does imply that the relative frequency N+/N of the number N+ of detections of the prepared property (e.g., spin up) on the systems among the total number N of the prepared systems approaches probability $p = \langle N+/N \rangle = 1$ almost certainly:

+$$P\left(\lim{N\to\infty}\frac{N{+}}{N}=1\right)=1\tag{1}$$

-but does not imply that N+ analytically equals N, i.e. it does not necessarily follows that the analytical equation $N+ = N$ should be satisfied.
+but does not imply that N+ analytically equals N+ i.e., it does not necessarily follow that the analytical equation $N+ = N$ should be satisfied.

 We therefore must postulate what we want: either $N+ = N$ and (1) or $N+ \neq N$ and (1).
-We have to stress here that since already the central limit theorem itself, which served us to infer (1), holds only on the open interval 0 , it would be inconsistentto try toproveone or the other possibility.
+We have to stress here that since already the central limit theorem itself, which allowed us to infer (1), holds only on the open interval 0 , it would be inconsistent to try toproveone or the other possibility.

-Of course, the possibility $N+ \neq N$ doesn't seem very plausible by itself and we therefore used the Malus law to construct the function which reflects the two possibilities and proved a theorem which directly supports another difference between the probability and frequency treatment of individual quantum measurements.
+Of course, the possibility $N+ \neq N$ does not seem very plausible by itself and we therefore used the Malus law to construct the function which reflects the two possibilities and proved a theorem which directly supports another difference between the probability and frequency treatments of individual quantum measurements.

-As for the theorem we proved that
+As for the theorem, we proved that

-$$\lim{N \to \infty} P(\frac{N+}{N} = p) = 0, \qquad 0 (2)$$

-which expresses randomness of individual results as clustering only around p (almost never strictly at p).
+$$\lim{N \to \infty} P\left(\frac{N+}{N} = p\right) = 0, \qquad 0 (2)$$ which expresses randomness of individual results as clustering only around p (almost never strictly at p).